 Instant Pot Quick Release

-What is Quick Release?
+What is Quick Pressure Release?

-Quick Release is when you manually release the pressure using the pressure release mechanism that your Instant Pot is equipped with by moving it from the sealing position to the venting position.
+Quick Release is when you manually release the pressure using the pressure release mechanism that your Instant Pot is equipped with by moving it from the sealing to the venting position.
 Different models have different ways of releasing pressure.

 When to use Quick Release?

 Quick Release (QR) immediately stops the cooking process for fast-cooking foods.
+It is the quickest pressure release method.

 How to Quick Release Instant Pot?